nvidia-holoscan/holoscan-sdk/docs/gxf/doc/scheduler/scheduler.rst

-Entities associated with this scheduling term most likely have an asynchronous thread which can update the state of the scheduling term outside of it’s regular execution cycle performed by the gxf scheduler.
+Entities associated with this scheduling term most likely have an asynchronous thread which can update the state of the scheduling term outside of its regular execution cycle performed by the GXF scheduler.
-When the scheduling term is in WAIT state, the scheduler regularly polls for the state of the entity.
-When the scheduling term is in EVENT\_WAITING state, schedulers will not check the status of the entity again until they receive an event notification which can be triggered using the GxfEntityEventNotify api.
-Setting the state of the scheduling term to EVENT\_DONE automatically sends this notification to the scheduler.
-Entities can use the EVENT\_NEVER state to indicate the end of its execution cycle.
+When the scheduling term is in ``WAIT`` state, the scheduler regularly polls for the state of the entity.
+When the scheduling term is in ``EVENT\_WAITING`` state, schedulers will not check the status of the entity again until they receive an event notification which can be triggered using the ``GxfEntityEventNotify`` API.
+Setting the state of the scheduling term to ``EVENT\_DONE`` automatically sends this notification to the scheduler.
+Entities can use the ``EVENT\_NEVER`` state to indicate the end of its execution cycle.

-Example usage -
+Example usage:

 .. code-block:: yaml